jmau111-org/iphone_security/README.md

 Settings > Face ID & Passcode > Unlock with Apple Watch

 Users can unlock their iPhone with their Apple Watch.
 What a mess!
 There are so many credible scenarios where an attacker might leverage such configuration.
-Just don't use it.
+Just **don't use it**.

 ## iOS 16: a quick review